 With tourism evergreen and growing in Vijayawada, accommodation at all levels is on the rise here – be it 5 Star hotels or cheap budget stays under 1000 rupees.

-Being a budget traveler myself, here are some tips to finding the right hotel for your stay:
+Being a budget traveler myself, here are some tips for finding the right hotel for your stay:

 - For budget travelers, make sure your accommodation is close to the Vijayawada bus stand (PNBS).
 Though prices can be higher, you’ll save money on transport and also time.